Conspiracy of Fire Nuclei: Parcel bombs

 On 1 November 2010, a parcel bomb addressed to the Mexican Embassy in Athens exploded in the office of a courier company, scorching the hands of the employee who handled it.
 A second package, containing a similar bomb (a small quantity of gunpowder from fireworks) addressed to offices of Eurojust in the Netherlands, was destroyed in a controlled explosion.
 Two suspects were arrested after police cordoned off the affected area.
 Both were wearing wigs and armed with Glock 9-mm pistols, and one was wearing a bulletproof vest.
 They were in possession of two other explosive parcels, one addressed to French President Nicolas Sarkozy and the other to the Belgian Embassy.

-By the evening of Tuesday the 3rd of November the police had found an extra 9 parcel bombs addressed to the Athenian embassies of Bulgaria, Chile, Germany, Mexico, Russia, Switzerland and The Netherlands.
+By the evening of Tuesday the 3rd of November, the police had found an extra 9 parcel bombs addressed to the Athenian embassies of Bulgaria, Chile, Germany, Mexico, Russia, Switzerland and The Netherlands.
 Two of the explosive packages exploded on the grounds of the Russian and Swiss embassies respectively.
 With one reaching the offices of Angela Merkel in Berlin and another addressed to Silvio Berlusconi intercepted on a courier plane.
-There were a total of 14 bombs counted for.
+There was a total of 14 bombs counted for.

 Greek authorities halted international airmail for 48 hours on 3–4 November 2010, following the mail bombings, and the police were reported to be searching for members of the SPF in relation to the attacks.

 In March 2017, a parcel bomb meant for German Finance Minister Wolfgang Schäuble was intercepted.
 Conspiracy of Fire Cells claimed responsibility for sending that device as the second act in "Project Nemesis".
 They are also suspected of having sent the parcel bomb that injured an IMF employee in Paris on 16 March.
 The letter was sent from Greece.

-2010-2011 Dutch cell
+2010–2011 Dutch cell

-The Conspiracy Cells of Fire, Dutch Cell claimed through June 2010 to February 2011 several arsons on office towers in Utrecht, including the Rabobank headquarters in Utrecht as well as a cyber attack on Rabobank's website.
+The Conspiracy Cells of Fire, Dutch Cell claimed through June 2010 to February 2011 several arsons on office towers in Utrecht, including the Rabobank headquarters in Utrecht as well as a cyber-attack on Rabobank's website.
 The cell claimed in its communique: “The attacks on the fascists of Rabobank is dedicated with all our fire to our brothers of the prisoner’s cell of the members of Conspiracy Cells of Fire and the oppressed people of the world.
 Our comrades and the honest minority of dignified revolutionary Persons political and civil, are not just a piece of our struggle, are not only an aspect of our action, but their choices, attitudes and dignity are the struggle itself as a whole, they are the substance."